pseudocc/onessh/README.md

 ## Usage

-Users in `ONESSH_ALLOWED_USERS` is able to run the following command to enter the OneSSH login shell.
+Users in `ONESSH_ALLOWED_USERS` are able to run the following command to enter the OneSSH login shell.

 ```